Achieve ISO 27001

 Reading time: 7 minutes

-Most people know that to implement any ISMS or standard, some level of documentation is required: policies, procedures, detailed work instructions, etc. ISO 27001 is not any different in this regard: formal documentation is indeed required.
+Most people know that to implement any ISMS or standard, some level of documentation is required: policies, procedures, detailed work instructions, etc. ISO 27001 is no different in this regard: formal documentation is indeed required.

-Where ISO 27001 is a slightly unusual standard is in its inclusion of a very comprehensive list of “controls” an organisation must consider as part of their implementation, where a “control” is a method for treating risks.
-Probably as a result of this, a very common question is “should I start with writing the documentation or with implementing the controls?”.
+Where ISO 27001 is a slightly unusual standard is in its inclusion of a comprehensive list of “controls” an organisation must consider as part of their implementation.
+A “control” is a method for handling risks.
+A very common question is “should I start with writing the documentation or with implementing the controls?”.
 The answer is “neither”.

 ISO 27001 is an information security management system which “…preserves the confidentiality, integrity and availability of information by applying a RISK MANAGEMENT process…” (direct quote from the second paragraph of the standard).

-Therefore, writing documentation or applying controls to treat risks BEFORE identifying risks and scoring them is very much a case of putting the cart before the horse.
-My advice is – especially for small businesses who don’t have information security experts or highly technical people in their team – start by agreeing what information you want to protect exactly and understanding the risks to that information.
-Then decide how to address those risks, implement any required technology solutions and write the necessary documentation.
+Therefore, writing documentation or applying controls to treat risks BEFORE identifying and scoring them is putting the cart before the horse.
+My advice is – especially for small businesses who don’t have information security experts or highly technical people in their team – start by agreeing the information you want to protect and understanding the risks to that information.
+Next, decide how to address those risks, implement any required technology solutions and write the necessary documentation.

-With that in mind, we’ve devised a 12 steps to approach to implementing an ISMS with ISO 27001 based on Deming’s Plan-Do-Check-Act model.
-We have also included the following video to provide further insight on how to implement ISO 27001.
+With that in mind, we’ve devised a 12 step approach to implementing an ISMS with ISO 27001 based on Deming’s Plan-Do-Check-Act model.
+We have also included the video below to provide further insight on how to implement ISO 27001.

 12 Steps to implementing an ISMS with ISO 27001